github/VisualStudio/README.md

 build.cmd
 ```

-Install in live (non-Exp) instances of Visual Studio 2015 and 2017:
+Install in live (non-Experimental) instances of Visual Studio 2015 and 2017:

 ```txt
 install.cmd